Burford Water and Wastewater Servicing and Drainage Plan

 Why does our water need to be "upgraded" to city water?
 Anyone that lives in the city doesn't drink their water.
 Everyone drinks bottled water.
 "Environmentally friendly" putting al those plastic bottles into the environment?
 Instead of bringing water here, I'd rather continuing drinking my water, or i'll put my own treatment system in my own home with no tax payer money

-Keba79 asked over 1 year ago
+Keba79 asked about 3 years ago

 Thank you for your question and comments.
 The Burford Master Plan study was initiated in response to requests from some members of the community who requested that the County review municipal water and wastewater servicing options for the community.
 Please feel free to submit your feedback as the study progresses.